BehnamAxo/randulate/README.md

 Returns an array of full names if `isArray` is `true`, or an object with key-value pairs if `isArray` is `false`.

+### `emailFromNames` Function

+Creates an email address from the given first and last names.

+- `firstName` (string): The first name.
+- `lastName` (string): The last name.
+- `nameOrder` (optional, string): The order in which the first and last names should be used ('f' for firstName first or 'l' for lastName first).
+- **Throws**: An error if either the first name or last name is missing, or if an invalid 'nameOrder' value is provided.
+Returns a string, the generated email address.

+---

+### `randomEmail` Function

+Generates a random email address based on optional gender-specific names.

+- `gender` (optional, string): An optional parameter representing the gender.
+Use 1 for male and 0 for female.
+- **Throws**: An error if an invalid gender value is provided.
+Returns a string, the generated random email address.

+---

+### `emailByName` Function

+Generates an email address based on a name and a list of domains.
+- `name` (string): The name to create an email address from.
+- Returns a string, an email address in the format 'name@domain'.

+---

+### `gender` Function

+Generates a random gender as either 'Female' or 'Male.
+- Returns a string, a randomly chosen gender, either 'Female' or 'Male'.

+---

+### `usPhoneNumber` Function

+Generates a random U.S. phone number in the format '(XXX) XXX-XXXX'.
+- Returns a string, a random U.S. phone number in the specified format.

+---

+### `SSN` Function

+Generates a random Social Security Number (SSN) in the format 'XXX-XXX-XXX'.
+- Returns a string, a random SSN in the specified format.

+---

+### `usAddress` Function

+Generates a random U.S. address in the format 'StreetNumber StreetName, City, State ZIP Code'.
+- Returns a string, a random U.S. address in the specified format.

+---

+### `person` Function

+Generates a random person object with various properties.
+- `excludeProperties` (optional, array of strings): An optional array of property names to be excluded from the generated person object.
+- Returns an object, a randomly generated person object with properties such as 'id', 'phoneNumber', 'gender', 'name', 'ssn', 'email', and 'address'.
+Excludes properties if specified in `excludeProperties`.

 ## Usage

 Here's an example of how to use these functions: